Philadelphia officials provide additional options to allow restaurants to offer outdoor dining

 The Suburbs

-In Phoenixville, Chester County, like many other Southeastern Pennsylvania suburb, street dining was already underway this week.
+In Phoenixville, Chester County, like many other Southeastern Pennsylvania suburbs, street dining was already underway this week.

 Phoenixville Mayor Peter Urscheler said, "It's like the family is back together and it's really how I feel about it."